bezurn004/Obsi-Forge-Apedia/Sundered Ilses/_Sundered Isles.md

 Sundered Isles offers an array of new character assets.
 You combine these asset cards with selected Starforged assets to create a curated Sundered Isles deck.
 Print-and-play asset cards for Sundered Isles and Starforged are available at ironswornrpg.com, or you can purchase preprinted decks.

 ### DICE
-You need your standard Starforged dice set—a pair of D10s for your challenge dice, a D6 as your action die, and (optionally) a pair  f percentile D10s as your oracle dice.
+You need your standard Starforged dice set—a pair of D10s for your challenge dice, a D6 as your action die, and (optionally) a pair of percentile D10s as your oracle dice.
 When rolling on oracle tables, an extra D10 of a special color serves as the cursed die ==(page 114).== Also, some assets ask you to roll an additional action or challenge die, so it’s handy to have extras in your kit.

 ### PLAYKIT
 The Sundered Isles Playkit includes character sheets, worksheets, and reference sheets.
 Download it at ironswornrpg.com.